-Cardiological drugs.
+- Antihistamines.
+This group includes brompheniramine (22), dexbrompheniramine (23) and bromodiphenhydramine (24), which were registered in 1955, 1970 and 1980, respectively.
+These drugs belong to the first generation of antihistamines and in their day were quite often used alone or in combination with other drugs to treat allergy symptoms and the common cold.
+Dexbrompheniramine is the active enantiomer of brompheniramine, while bromodiphenhydramine has an additional ether group in its structure. - Anticancer drugs.
+In this group, we can note two medicines.
+Pipobroman (25) has an alkylating activity due to its two β-bromoamide moieties.
+Vandetanib (26), on the other hand, acts as a kinase inhibitor at various receptors, including vascular endothelial growth factor receptors (VEGFR) and epidermal growth factor receptors (EGFR).
+This pharmaceutical is used to treat thyroid cancer. - Drugs used in CNS diseases.
+Necergoline (27) is an αIA-adrenergic receptor antagonist and has found application in the treatment of CNS diseases of vascular origin, such as dementia and migraine.
+Bromocriptine (28) is a dopaminergic derivative of ergoline and is used in the treatment of Parkinson's disease.
+Remoxipride (29) although it had success in treating drug-resistant schizophrenia, it was withdrawn quite quickly due to side effects. - Cardiological drugs.
 This group includes bretylium (30), which was registered in 1959 for the treatment of hypertension.
-After time, however, it began to be used as an antiarrhythmic drug to treat tachycardia and fibrillation in emergency medicine.

-Ophthalmic drugs.
-Brimonidine (31) as an a-adrenergic medicine has found application in the treatment of open-angle glaucoma since 1996.
-Bromfenac (32) belongs to the NSAIDs and is a selective COX-2 antagonist.
-It is used to treat inflammation after ophthalmic surgery since 2000.
-This drug has good pharmacokinetics and few side effects.

-Biocide drugs.
-In this category we can include two drugs, which are used in drug-resistant infections.
-Etravirine (33) is a non-nucleoside reverse transcriptase inhibitor (NNRTI) and there are no cases of resistance to this medication compared to other drugs in this group.
+After time, however, it began to be used as an antiarrhythmic drug to treat tachycardia and fibrillation in emergency medicine. - Ophthalmic drugs.
+Brimonidine (31) as an α-adrenergic medicine has found application in the treatment of open-angle glaucoma since 1996.
+Bromfenac (32) belongs to the nonsteroidal anti-inflammatory drugs (NSAID) and is a selective cyclooxygenase-2 (COX-2) antagonist.
+It has been used to treat inflammation after ophthalmic surgery since the year 2000.
+This drug has good pharmacokinetics and few side effects. - Biocide drugs.
+In this category, we can include two drugs, which are used in drug-resistant infections.
+Etravirine (33) is a non-nucleoside reverse transcriptase inhibitor (NNRTI) and there been no cases of resistance to this medication when compared with other drugs in this group.
 It was approved in 2008 for the treatment of HIV.
 Bedaquiline (34) was registered in 2012 for the treatment of multi-drug-resistant tuberculosis in combination with other drugs.